-The Utah Antidiscrimination Act prohibits employment practices that discriminate against an otherwise qualified individual on the basis of disability (UT Code Sec.
+The Utah Antidiscrimination Act prohibits employment practices that discriminate against an otherwise qualified individual based on disability (UT Code Sec.
 34A-5-106 et seq.).
 The law covers all public employers and private employers with 15 or more employees.

 Public employers and reasonable accommodation.
 The State Employee's Family and Medical Leave Rules and Disability Bias Law requires state agencies to consult with the Division of Risk Management before denying an employee a request for a reasonable accommodation.
 Under certain circumstances, the agency may request fitness-for-duty medical evaluations (UT Admin.
 Rule R477-8-16).